sometotal/joesepi.com/music/lyrics/discount-fireworks/songs/totally-wrong.md

 When the going got tough
 You were totally gone

+Holy shit!
+Did you see that?
+Did you see what he pulled out his hat?

 When you were one
 The parts were the sum
 The best was the rest